Keynote to BC Summer Camps Association, January 2018

 There was a counsellor who made a valiant attempt to help make his time more enjoyable, and we were grateful for that.
 But as parents, we made a mistake; we were wrong for forcing him to go to summer camp.
 The only thing my son remembers about his Summer Camp experience is how he felt self-conscious, uncomfortable, sad, hurt, and ultimately angry.

 My second son’s summer camp experience was an improvement, but then again, it seems like I was too focused on work, which was my way of coping with the internal chaos I always lived with.
-It wasn’t until a few weeks ago that I came to understand his ambivalence on the day when we took the ferry to Langdale and drove him to Elphinstone.
+It wasn’t until a few weeks ago that I came to understand his ambivalence on the day when we took the ferry to Langdale and drove him to Elphinstone, the YMCA camp.

 He told me the reason he wasn’t thrilled to go wasn’t that he didn’t know anyone, but because that was the same week he wanted to play in the Provincial Little League Tournament with the Little Mountain All-star team.
 The only consolation is that he made it work, thanks to his gift of making friends easily.
 He is one of those persons who has never known a stranger.